Ajjah

-Ajjah (عجّه) is a Palestinian village in the Jenin Governorate in the northern West Bank, located 19 kilometers southwest of Jenin.
-According to the Palestinian Central Bureau of Statistics, the village had a population of 5,055 in 2007.
+Ajjah (عجّه) is a Palestinian village in the Jenin Governorate of the State of Palestine, in the northern West Bank, located 19 kilometers southwest of Jenin.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 6,162 in 2017.

 History

 It has been suggested that this was Aak, or Aaj in the list of places conquered by Thutmose III.

 Pottery sherds from Middle Bronze IIB, IA I, IA II, Persian, Hellenistic, early and late Roman, Byzantine and early Muslim eras have been found here.

-In 1179 the village (named Casale Age) was mentioned together with Fahma in Crusader sources as being among the villages whose revenue were given to the Zion Abbey by Pope Alexander III.
+In 1179, Casale Age was mentioned in Crusader sources as among the villages whose revenue were given to the Zion Abbey by Pope Alexander III.

 Ottoman era

-Ajjah, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596 it was a part of the nahiya ("subdistrict") of Jabal Sami which was under the administration of the liwa ("district") of Nablus.
+Ajjah, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
+In the census of 1596 it was a part of the nahiya ("subdistrict") of Jabal Sami which was under the administration of the liwa ("district") of Nablus.
 The village had a population of 13 households, all Muslim.
-The villagers paid a fixed tax-rate of 33,3% on agricultural products, such as wheat, barley, summer crops, olive trees, beehives and/or goats, in addition to occasional revenues, a tax for people of liwa Nablus, and a press for olive oil or grape syrup; a total of 3,612 akçe.
+The villagers paid a fixed tax-rate of 33,3% on wheat, barley, summer crops, olive trees, beehives and/or goats, in addition to occasional revenues, a tax for people of liwa Nablus, and a press for olive oil or grape syrup; a total of 3,612 akçe.
 Pottery sherds from the Ottoman era have also been found here.
 En-Nabulsi (1641 – 1731), noted Ajjah as "a village on the road from Fahme and er-Rameh".

 In 1830, the people of Ajjah fought against the army of Emir Bashir Shihab II during the siege of Sanur.
 In 1838, 'Ajjeh was noted as being in the District of esh-Sha'rawiyeh esh-Shurkiyeh, the eastern part.

-In 1870, Victor Guérin noted it as a village on a hill, covering its summit, with 500 inhabitants, surrounded by olive groves.
+In 1870, Victor Guérin described it as a village on a hill with 500 inhabitants, surrounded by olive groves.
+In 1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.